eferreirafilho/demeter-paper-simulations/README.md

 ![image](https://user-images.githubusercontent.com/92797165/192337251-d9ab2764-231f-4d33-927a-3f0e65948d1b.png)

 #### Comments:
-This package creates a problem file (common/problem.pddl), generates a plan (common/plan.pddl) and execute the plan by publishing poses to /auv/cmd_pose.
+- This package creates a problem file (common/problem.pddl), generates a plan (common/plan.pddl) and execute the plan by publishing poses to /auv/cmd_pose.

-**Position is subscribed from topic /auv/pose_gt and a desired pose is published in topic /auv/cmd_pose (a desired position and a fixed orientation).**
+- **Position is subscribed from topic /auv/pose_gt and a desired pose is published in topic /auv/cmd_pose (a desired position and a fixed orientation).**

-When the vehicle is not positioned at a waypoint and planning is required, a waypoint with the current position of the vehicle is created.
+- When the vehicle is not positioned at a waypoint and planning is required, a waypoint with the current position of the vehicle is created.
 From this waypoint, the vehicle can move to the surface (wp0) or to the closer waypoint in the yaml file.

-The plan is a sequence of actions with maximum time for completion.
+- The plan is a sequence of actions with maximum time for completion.
 If an action exceeds the time allocated for it (in the domain.pddl file), the action will fail.
 If planning or an action fail and replanning is active (GUI checkbox), the program will keep trying to replan until it is manually halted or it is completed successfully.

+- With replanning active, one should clear the mission before beginning a new one.

-Action **move** return success if vehicle has reached the waypoint within the time described in common/domain.pddl.
+- Action **move** return success if vehicle has reached the waypoint within the time described in common/domain.pddl.
 Plan fails otherwise.

-Actions **get_data** and **transmit_data** are simulated, vehicle just wait in position for some time (as defined in common/domain.pddl) and the action always returns as successfull.
+- Actions **get_data** and **transmit_data** are simulated, vehicle just wait in position for some time (as defined in common/domain.pddl) and the action always returns as successfull.

-The distances that we consider a vehicle is at a waypoint and is at the surface can be manually changed within file scripts/interface.py.
+- The distances that we consider a vehicle is at a waypoint and is at the surface can be manually changed within file scripts/interface.py.

+- Button "Send Vehicle To Surface" will publish to /auv/cmd_vel the current vehicle X and Y. Z will be changed to a value close to zero, as defined in scripts/interface.py.

 ### 3rd terminal (Optional):
 To follow the execution of the plan graphically, one can run in a sourced terminal: